riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 As I do this I'll give an introduction to how RiboViz is configured, how it is run, and the outputs it produces.
 This also provides an opportunity to resolve any last minute issues you may have with your local installation of RiboViz.

-We'll be using the current version of RiboViz in our Git repository.
-This is release 2.2 of RiboViz in all but name (we have some final tests to do before the official release).
+We'll be using the current version of RiboViz in our Git repository, [riboviz/riboviz](https://github.com/riboviz/riboviz) on GitHub.
+This is release 2.1 of RiboViz in all but name (we have some final tests to do before the official release).

 ### Configuration